 ■ One reference to your company in the blog copy is permitted when you are discussing a survey or report conducted or commissioned by your company.
 A reference to your company's or partner's product is never permitted in the blog copy.

-■ A reference to open source projects is permitted, as long as the reference is to the open source project or technology itself, and not the company that founded or owns the project.
+■ A reference to open source projects is sometimes permitted, as long as the reference is to the open source project or technology itself, and not the company that founded or owns the project.
+DEVOPSdigest will make a determination on a case by case basis.

 ■ Do not criticize a company, brand or product in any blogs on the Vendor Forum.